Travel Routes through India: Explore India in 4 weeks

 route 1: the classic north and south

 Route: Delhi – Varanasi – Agra – Jaipur – Jaisalmer – Jodhpur – Udaipur – Mumbai – Goa – Hampi – Kerala

-This travel route through India is one of the most popular month long routes for travelers, especially with backpackers.
-This route has you starting in the historically rich capital.
-Head east to visit one of the oldest cities known to civilization.
+This travel route through India is one of the most popular month -long routes for travelers, especially with backpackers.
+This route has you starting in the historically rich capital of Delhi.
+Head east to visit Varanasi, one of the oldest continually inhabited cities known to civilization.
 Travel west to visit the Taj Mahal, and then loop around the Desert State of Rajasthan.

 You’ll get to explore cities rich in culture and character in Rajasthan (Jaipur, Jodhpur, Udaipur).
 You can also take part in the Camel Safari & the Desert Camp in Jaisalmer.
-End the northern leg of your trip in Udaipur before taking a bus/flight to Mumbai.
+End the northern leg of your trip in Udaipur before taking a bus or flight to Mumbai.

-Depending on when you are looking to travel, this route can be quite busy.
+Depending on when you are looking to travel, this travel route through India can be quite busy.
 This is one of the most frequented routes by travelers wanting to visit India.
 If you plan on picking it, we suggest you ensure all your transport and accommodation is booked in advance.

 Since all these places are popular among tourists, it’s likely you will bump into more than a few on this trip.
 While that isn’t always a bad thing, if you’d like to avoid the crowds we’d suggest you travel a little early (mid July – September).
 While the North would have great weather, the South would be wet, but beautiful.